BraianS/pokemon-quiz/README.md

 * install npm [live server ](https://www.npmjs.com/package/live-server) and run http-server
 * Any modifications needed to be made to files/folders

+### Deployment

+This project is deployed on netlify, click here to see it running [Pokemons-quiz](https://pokemonsquiz.netlify.app/)

 ## Authors